kblomqvist/ghblog-template/README.md

 	buzzwords:
 	- jekyll
 	- responsive web design
+	seo:
 	- microformats
+	- rich snippets
+	sosials:
+	- +1
+	- tweet

 Usage
 -----

 - Fork
 - Rename the repo to username.github.com
-- Push something to your renamed repo to trig GitHub to generate the page
+- Push something to your renamed repo to trig GitHub to generate the page, for example, edit _configs.yml and set the correct url.
+You should do this anyway to setup seo.
 - Browse to http://username.github.com to see the result

 If you like to polish the default design or know some awesome Jekyll magic, I'm happy to merge pull requests.